Hotmoka/hotmoka/tutorial/Takamaka.md

 Solidity maps, that provide a new value automatically when undefined.

 Method `reveal()` is called by each bidder during the reveal phase.
-It accesses the `bids` places by the bidder during the bidding time.
+It accesses the `bids` placed by the bidder during the bidding time.
 They must be as many as the number of `revealedBids` passed to the method.
 Then it matches each bid against the corresponding revealed bid, by calling method `refundFor()`, that determines how much of the deposit must be refunded to the bidder.
-Namely, if a bid was fake or was not the best bid, it must be refunded.
-Even if it was the best bid, it must be partially refunded if the apparent `deposit` turns out to be higher than the actual value of the revealed bid.
+Namely, if a bid was fake or was not the best bid, it must be refunded entirely.
+If it was the best bid, it must be partially refunded if the apparent `deposit` turns out to be higher than the actual value of the revealed bid.
 While bids are refunded, method `placeBid` updates the best bid information.